Home HVAC Filters 101: Size Comparisons, Types, and Filter Brands

 Quality: Does Quality Really Matter?

-MERV Rating: Which Should I Use?
+MERV Ratings: Which One Should I Use?

-Air filters with a MERV rating as low as 1 to 4 will do a decent job at filtering out basic dust, but air filters with a rating between 5 and 8 are ideal for most residential homes.
+Air filters with a rating as low as 1 to 4 will do a decent job at filtering out basic dust, but air filters with a rating between 5 and 8 are ideal for most residential homes.
 These filters are durable and remove many common pollutants from the air.

 These health problems can include: